amitha05jones/Data_Analysis_SQL_Skills/README.md

 * [Monthly_Sales_Trends.sql](sql_queries/sales_reporting/Monthly_Sales_Trends.sql)
 * [Quarter_Over_Quarter_Sales_Growth_for_Products.sql](sql_queries/sales_reporting/Quarter_Over_Quarter_Sales_Growth_for_Products.sql)

-How To Use
+### How To Use

 To explore these SQL solutions:

 Clone the Repository:

 git clone https://github.com/amitha05jones/Data_Analysis_SQL_Skills.git

+Replace amitha05jones with your actual GitHub username.

-Navigate to the sql_queries Directory: The .sql files are organized within subfolders based on their analytical domain.
-You will need to create these subfolders (customer_analysis, product_analysis, sales_performance, sales_reporting) in your local repository and place the corresponding .sql files into them.
+Navigate to the sql_queries Directory: The .sql files are organized within subfolders based on their analytical domain: customer_analysis, product_analysis, sales_performance, and sales_reporting.
+You will need to ensure your local repository has these subfolders and that the corresponding .sql files are placed correctly within them, matching the filenames referenced in this README.md.

 Execute Queries: These queries are written in standard SQL and should be compatible with most relational database management systems (like MySQL, PostgreSQL, SQL Server) that support the specified functions.
 You can execute them in your preferred SQL client after setting up the database schema.